xinxinmiao/xinxinmiao.github.io/README.txt

-Read Only by HTML5 UP
+Strata by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Just a super simple single-page responsive template built for personal sites and portfolios (although it'd definitely work for other stuff too).
-Includes a contact form, pre-styled elements, and Sass sources.
+A simple, minimalist template that actually began life as an unused redesign of my personal site.
+Includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.